 You can improve the health of containerized plants by tossing them a handful of soil from outside.
 That soil will contain beneficial mycorrhizae that will help your potted plants thrive.

-If you live in the Bay Area, you have probably noticed that our water is getting "harder".
+If you live in a drought-prone area, you have probably noticed that your water is getting "harder".
 This is because of the minerals that are being dredged up from the bottom of reservoirs and ground water sources.
-It's not necessarily a bad thing (unless you are a coffeemaker or an iron), but it doesn't taste as good as it used to.
-Unlike the water that comes out of our faucets, rain water collected in rain barrels is free of chlorine and other chemicals used to make it potable.
+It's not necessarily a bad thing (unless you are a coffee-maker or an iron), but it doesn't taste as good as it used to.
+Unlike the water that comes out of our faucets, rain water collected in rain barrels is free of chlorine and other chemicals used to make water potable.
 Watering container plants and in-ground plants with water from rain barrels means less potable water is being used.
-If you wash your hair from rain water, you may find that your hair feels softer.
-Your average 2700 sq. ft. roof in the Bay Area can collect more than 25,000 gallons of water each year.
-Most rain barrels are significantly smaller than that, so you will only be able to collect so much before that water has to go someplace else, but it still ends up saving on your water bill.
-The down side of rain barrels As good as rain barrels are at conserving water, there are certain things you should know before you go shopping for your very own Amazing Rain Catcher.
-Here is what I have learned:
+If you wash your hair from rain water, you may find that your hair feels softer, too.

 Now, I’m not trying to discourage you.
 As I said, I have three rain barrels and I use them year round.
 In the peak of summer, if I have managed my 65-gallon rain barrels properly, they give me a total of 195 gallons of rain water to use on my plants that would have had to come from the taps.
 Let me know if you have any questions about rain barrels in the comments section.
 If you are planting bare root trees this January, you may need to provide tree supports for the first year or two.
+There are two reasons for staking trees: structural support and protection from human activities.
+An errant weed whacker can girdle a young tree and kill it before it has a chance to get started, and that bad driver can destroy your investment before it takes root.
+Tree supports should be installed when the tree is planted to avoid disturbing or damaging tender root systems.
+Tree supports should be placed one foot from the tree, with no branches touching.
+Structural support, or anchor staking, prevents the root ball from moving while the new roots are established.
+Tie your your tree to 2-4 posts with straps.
+Do not use rope, wire, or hose segments, as these put too much pressure on a narrow area, risking bark damage.
+Straps spread the pressure out over a wider area, keeping the bark healthy and intact.
+Since your tree will be growing, be sure to keep the strap around the trunk loose.

+We've all seen some crazy things embedded in trees.
+But those trees are worse off for the invasion.
+Strong winds ripped a heavily laden branch from one of my orange trees in January 2016.
+While the damage was unfortunate (and preventable), the heady aroma was purely delicious!
+After pruning the damaged limb to help it heal faster, I plucked the fruit and gave it a good wash before bringing it in, hoping it was ripe enough.
+By the way, citrus trees have wicked thorns!
+Be sure to use caution when working in or around them.
 Citrus origins There’s no mistaking the heavy, oily skin of citrus.
 This skin provides moisture holding protection from its subtropical origins.
 Hailing from Southeast Asia and Australian, modern citrus fruits evolved from small berries found on pummelo, citron and mandarin orange trees.
 Crossing these three ancestors in different ways has led to the creation of oranges, lemons, limes, grapefruit, tangelos, kumquats and dozens of other variations.
-How to grow citrus Citrus trees and shrubs grow easily in the Bay Area.
+How to grow citrus Citrus trees and shrubs grow easily in warmer regions.
 They can be put in the ground or grown in containers.
 They prefer well drained soil and as much sun as you can provide.
 Since the fruit is very heavy, it is a good idea to protect them from heavy winds.
 Citrus trees can produce for 50-100 years, so use care when selecting a site.
 Be sure to feed and water your citrus regularly for maximum production.
 One-year old trees should be given 1/10 of a pound of nitrogen each year, while mature trees will need approximately 1-1/2 pounds.
 These amounts should be divided into three separate feedings in April, June, and August.
 If your trees are stressed by drought, you may want to spread those feedings out, using lighter amounts during the growing season, February through May.
 Blood meal is an excellent source of nitrogen, without all the fillers.
-Watering citrus Dumping too much water on your navel orange tree can leading to splitting.
+Watering citrus Dumping too much water on your orange tree can leading to splitting.
 Split citrus are usually not ripe enough to eat but they provide the perfect breeding ground for bacteria, fungi, and other pests.
 Like mummies, they should be discarded as soon as they are seen.
-Harvesting citrus Knowing when to harvest your citrus can be tricky.
-Lemons and limes have distinct colors when they ripen, but Valencia oranges may still have a greenish tint to the skin when they are ripe.
-The only reliable way to tell if your fruit is ripe is to taste it.
-Unlike many other fruits, citrus does not continue ripening once they are removed from the tree.
-The best place to store your citrus is on the tree.
-If you do pick more fruit than you can use (or a branch breaks, dumping two dozen oranges in your basket), you can store them for 4-6 weeks in the refrigerator.
-You can also treat yourself with some fresh squeezed orange juice or a lemon drop!
-Personally, I grated the zest from two oranges over some sliced beef, juiced four oranges, and stirred in some corn starch, soy sauce, ginger and a pinch of Ghost Pepper for a delicious Spicy Orange Beef Stir-fry.
-Citrus pests Once established, citrus trees are pretty rugged.
-Here are some common citrus pests:
+Harvesting citrus

 Citrus production Citrus trees are heavy producers.
 A mature tree can produce up to 300 oranges a year.
 Do the math and that comes out to over 130 pounds of oranges!
 If you find yourself swimming in citrus, here are some fun uses for lemons: • Remove fish smell from hands • Neutralize alkalinity from masonry work or Burning Man gear • Combine with salt to clean copper • Apply to stains on fabric and leave in the sun • Grind up peels in the garbage disposal for a fresh scent • Rub lemon on mold and it disappears! • Make your own invisible ink!
 Do you have any good ideas for using citrus?
 Share them here!
 One-by-one or two-by-two, scientists use seed structure as a major classification tool.
 Until recently, seeds were thought to exist in two basic forms: monocotyledons and dicotyledons.
 Since those words have so many syllables and are tricky to spell, most people call them monocots and dicots.
 Monocots, such as corn, have only one seed body.
 Dicots, such as beans and most nuts, easily break into two halves.
 Way, way back, nearly a billion years ago, plants and animals diverged into two different life forms.
 Before that happened, life existed as eukaryotes.
 Eukaryotes are organisms with a true nucleus.
 They evolved approximately 2.7 billion years ago, but I digress.

 What I find fascinating is that the complete protein originally found in eukaryotes is regained when we eat monocots and dicots at the same time.
 Crazy, right?
 Traditional meals of rice and beans, peanut butter and bread, even oatmeal cookies with nuts provide your body with the basic building blocks of life itself!
 Traditional classification Aside from having a single seed body, monocots also feature flower petals that are multiples of three, leaves with parallel veins, and fibrous roots.
 A cross section of the stem will show a chaotic arrangement of veins (vascular bundles).
 Bulbs, such as tulips and garlic, are modified monocots.
 Dicots, on the other hand, have flower petals in multiples of four or five, leaf veins that are random or scattered, and vascular bundles that look like the rings of trees.
 They also have taproots.
 But dicots are no longer a classification.
 Well, not exactly.
 Modern changes in taxonomy Electron microscopes and genetic mapping have drastically changed the way we look at plants.
 Superficial similarities can no longer be used to classify them.
 In 1991, researchers learned that dicots were not as simple as we thought.
 In fact, dicots are not even included in the new taxonomy!
 This is because dicots are not all descended from a single ancestor.
 A new term was created to differentiate between simple, primitive dicots and more modern tricolpate dicots.
 [How’s that for a word?].
 That new word is eudicot.
 Plant identification So, how does understanding all this evolution help you in the garden?
 Plant classification can help you determine if you are looking at an infant prized heirloom tomato or a weed.
 Also, some herbicides are designed to only attack monocots, while others only kill dicots.
 Most important, cutting the top off of a monocot will kill it (lawns being a notable exception).
 Can you identify the different classes of plants in your garden?
 I’ll bet you can!
-Mummies in the garden?
-But it isn't even Halloween!
-If you have citrus, almond, apricot, apple, or other fruit or nut trees, then you’ve probably noticed brown, shriveled up fruits hanging from branches or splattered onto the ground.
-Mummification begins as one of several fungal infestations and it can occur in pretty much any fruit producing tree, shrub, or vine.
+Mummies in the garden?!!?
+If you have fruit or nut trees, you may have noticed brown, shriveled-up fruits hanging from branches or splattered onto the ground.
+Other parts of a plant can also experience mummification, but fruits are the most obvious.
+These fruits are called mummies, and you do not want them around.
+Fruit mummies are rotted fruits that have turned dark, wrinkled, and hard.
+The rotting is due to fungal diseases such as brown rot and anthracnose.

-Too much pruning is bad Now, as I’ve said before, too much of a good thing can be a bad thing.
+Winter pruning helps improve the appearance and health of trees, shrubs, and roses.
+The only exception is apricot and cherry trees, which are susceptible to Eutypa dieback.
+Apricot and cherry trees are best pruned in the dry months of summer.
+Pruning goals Different plants have different pruning needs, but the overall goals are the same: a balanced structure, adequate airflow, and the retention of productive limbs.
+There are two types of pruning cuts: thinning and heading.
+Heading cuts control height, while thinning improves air flow and sun exposure.
+Keep in mind, while pruning, that new growth will head in the direction of the remaining buds.
+The first goal of pruning is to remove dead, diseased or crossing branches.
+Dead and diseased limbs can allow pests and disease easy access into healthy tissue.
+Crossed branches will rub against each other, causing similar problems.
+You will also want to trim away branches that are angled too closely together and those that hang downward.
+Proper pruning protects people and property Structural pruning reduces the likelihood of uprooted trees falling on you or your house.
+Trees with too much weight to one side also risk splitting the trunk and killing the tree.
+Pruning early in the tree’s life can create a safer, more balanced structure.
+While the depth and spread of tree roots depends on a number of factors (soil structure, irrigation, variety and age of the tree, and more), pruning can help the root system keep your tree upright.
+To give you an idea of how much weight we are talking about: an average mature hardwood tree, with a circumference of 100” inches at chest height, weighs nearly 13,000 pounds!
+Your average commuter car weighs 2,800 pounds - so imagine 4 or 5 cars hitting your roof in a storm to see why good pruning is so important.
+How to prune larger branches Pruning larger branches (those with a diameter of 2" or more), it is important to use multiple cuts to avoid peeling the bark beyond the final cut and damaging the remaining branch.
+In drought-prone areas with heavy clay soil, moisture retention is an art that most plants have mastered.
+This also means fungal diseases can be a real problem.
+Roses and fruit trees are especially vulnerable to brown spot, rust and fireblight.
+Pruning for good airflow between twigs and branches can help reduce these diseases.
+It can also provide sunlight to inner leaves, which translates into more vigorous growth and heavier fruit and flower production Too much pruning is bad Now, as I’ve said before, too much of a good thing can be a bad thing.
 Excessive pruning can expose interior branches to sunburn.
 Also, while pruning some or a little can promote new growth, heavy pruning can cause irreparable harm or death to the plant.
 Before you start pruning, research the specific variety of plant to learn about its natural growth and shape.
 For example, some trees produce fruit on last year’s growth, while others produce fruit on new growth.
 There's no sense in cutting off your nose to spite next summer's harvest!
 Fruit trees The backyard orchardist will generally want trees that are small enough to make harvesting fruit easier, so you will want to use heading cuts to reduce the height of your trees.
 Branches that grow vertically tend to be more vegetative, while horizontal branches produce more fruit.
 Branches growing at 45 to 60-degree angles tend to do both.
 When you cut off the end of a vertical branch, phytohormones, such as auxins, will cause the remaining buds will send out new growth horizontally.
 When you tip a horizontal branch, it will send out new fruiting wood.
 This is also a way to prevent too much fruit developing and risking a broken branch.
 It is always a good idea to remove suckers and water sprouts.
 Water sprouts are flimsy twigs that quickly grow vertically, directly from the trunk or older branches.
 Suckers are similar growths that occur at the base of the trunk or from the root system.
 These growths drain energy from the plant without providing any benefits.
 Roses In Mediterranean climates, roses never go completely dormant, but winter is still the best time to prune for better spring and summer blooms.
 Generally speaking, you will want to remove 1/2 to 2/3 of the existing bush.
 Remove dead, diseased and crossing branches and then reshape the bush for better airflow.
 You can learn more about pruning roses at the San Jose Heritage Rose Garden.
 When pruning, it is best to cut close to the branch collar without cutting into it.
 You also want to avoid leaving nubs that interfere with a plant’s ability to heal itself.
 There is generally no need to apply sealants to pruning cuts.
 Plants have evolved an effective system for that all on their own.
 Finally, be sure to keep your tools sharp and to clean your cutting tools between cuts.
 Use a household cleaner, such as Lysol.
 Otherwise, you may be spreading disease to healthy plant tissue.
 It can be incredibly rewarding to take before and after photographs of your pruning work.
 Feel free to share them with us!
-No, it’s not a new brand of mouthwash.
+No, it's not a new brand of mouthwash.
+Chlorosis is the plant equivalent of a human gasping for air.
+It is the word used to describe the yellowing or bleaching of leaves frequently caused by insufficient sunlight.
+Or, it might be too much water or disease.
+Or it might be pest feeding.
+Or a nutrient imbalance.
+Plants suffering from chlorosis are unable to produce chlorophyll.
+Since plants need chlorophyll to help them convert sunlight into energy, it’s a significant problem that warrants a closer look without delay.

+Too much rain at one time can cause mountain creeks and streams to overrun their boundaries, carrying debris, mud, and even more water crashing down into already soggy bottom lands.
+Soil is an amazing structure, but the bedrock that holds it in place also creates a water barrier that can lead to pooling, flooding and more mud than your landscape can handle.
 As we have discussed earlier, permeability refers to the ability of water to drain.
 Our heavy clay soil does not drain well, which makes it great at holding on to water during the dry months, but creates significant problems when rainfall rates overrun carrying capacity.
 Flooding and standing water can drown your plants.
 Roots need air space to breath and to conduct photosynthesis.
-Standing water and poor drainage also encourages the development of fungal infestations, mosquito breeding grounds and disease carrying pests such as fungus gnats.
+Standing water and poor drainage also encourages the development of fungal infestations, mosquito breeding grounds, and disease-carrying pests such as fungus gnats.
 Just as over-watering causes leaching of nutrients, salts, and chemicals, flooding can wash away valuable topsoil and pollute local groundwater.
 When you notice standing water in your garden, it is time to take action.
 How to reduce the negative impact of flooding in the garden:

 While we are all familiar with the pollinating power of honeybees, they are many other beneficials that pollinate, including wasps, flies, butterflies and moths, and even some beetles!
 As these beneficial insects move throughout the garden in search of pollen, nectar and prey, they carry sticky pollen from flower to flower, increasing garden production.